Talks programme for 2025

 Outline: In 2022 the NASA DART mission performed the first full-scale test of the kinetic impactor technique to change the orbit of an asteroid, successfully demonstrating the precise targeting required to impact within a few metres of the centre of Dimorphos, the 160 metre moon of the 800 metre near Earth asteroid Didymos, after a 500 million km flight.
 The moon’s 11.9 hour orbital period was reduced by more than 30 minutes, with thousands of tonnes of ejected material forming a long-lasting tail, and may have drastically changed the shape of the moon.

 The ESA Hera mission, planned to rendezvous with Didymos in 2027, will provide critical measurements of the mass and physical properties of Dimorphos to quantify the efficiency of the test.
-In this talk Professor Green will explain how asteroids like Didymos, that formed between Mars and Jupiter, can become potential terrestrial impactors, and the role of missions like DART and Hera in preventing a future potential asteroid impact on the Earth.
+In this talk Professor Green explained how asteroids like Didymos, that formed between Mars and Jupiter, can become potential terrestrial impactors, and the role of missions like DART and Hera in preventing a future potential asteroid impact on the Earth.

 Biographical details: Simon Green, Emeritus Professor of Planetary and Space Science at The Open University, has studied asteroids through ground- and space-based observations since his discovery of the unusual near-Earth asteroid (3200) Phaethon in 1983.
 He has worked on numerous space missions including Giotto, Cassini, Stardust and Rosetta, and most recently the DART and Hera planetary defence test missions.

-Wednesday 16 April, 7.15 for 7.30pm
+Wednesday 16 April, 7.15 for 7.30pm - Club anniversary meeting

 Wednesday 21 May, 7.15 for 7.30pm

-Dr James Kirk will present:
+Dr James Kirk presented:

 'Transiting exoplanet science with the James Webb Space Telescope'